rhakim42/rhakim42.github.io/_posts/2016-12-5-buoyancy-perpetual-motion.md

 The buoyant force on the right “water ball” is exactly enough to suspend that mass of water, so it makes sense that the buoyant force is equal to the weight of the water displaced.
 The equation for buoyancy is:

- F_{buoyancy} = \rho g V
+ $F_{buoyancy} = \rho g V$

-where  \rho  is the mass density of the liquid,  g  is gravity, and  V  is the volume of the object.
+where  $\rho$  is the mass density of the liquid,  $g$  is gravity, and  $V$  is the volume of the object.
 Remember, since water pressure is so crucial to buoyancy, it is important not to discount it when looking at buoyancy based “perpetual motion”.

 Simple “Perpetual Motion” Machine that works based on buoyancy.